Identify and get rid of the dead mouse smell from your home

 The fetid stink points at the presence of one rotting body, at least, regardless of how the animal has met its maker.
 But what this means is that there are others to follow.

 Mice and rats are no loners.
 They go about their business in groups.
 Both types of rodents are fast breeders, therefore, you can find yourself in dire straits, fighting an out-of-hand infestation within a couple of months.
 The pests will multiply before your eyes and will keep you awake with their gnawing, scratching, scurrying and screeching noises all night long.
-Therefore, you’ll need to address the pest infestation problem without delay and eliminate outright the entire rodent population.
+Therefore, you’ll need to address the mice infestation problem without delay and eliminate outright the entire rodent population.

 Тhe smelly carcass is emitting a pungent odour of decay and a "bouquet" of toxic gases like foul-smelling of rotten cabbage thiols, methane, hydrogen sulphide, ammonia and pyruvic acid.